 I’ve never had such a messed up shell to clean, so I searched for a way to remove the coating and maybe see the shell colors underneath.
 I began by using my son’s toothbrush and scrubbing at the coating.
 (He’ll never know – haha, just kidding.
 Of course I bought him a new one).

-As of today, the photo below is what my horse conch looks like.
+As of this writing, the photo below this is what my horse conch looks like.
 The barnacles have been chipped away and some of the periostracum has been removed.
-After I soaked the shell overnight, the barnacles could be chipped off with a butter knife – it’s all I had.
+After I soaked the shell overnight in plain water, the barnacles could be chipped off with a butter knife – it’s all I had.
 I find that letting the shell dry out makes the brown stuff flaky so I can brush it off.
 But this process is going to take a while.

 I may have to invest in some dental tools to scrape mine down.
 It may not end up very colorful, but I’d love to see what’s under there.
 If I don’t find any good color, I will leave it outside in the hot Florida sun to bleach white.
 It will still be a unique shell to add to my collection.

-FYI: The animal who lives in, and makes this shell is bright orange!
+FYI: The sea snail who created this shell is bright orange!
 A ten-inch shell seems pretty big to me, but the horse conch can grow to be almost twice as large as this one!

 Yesterday, while walking the low tide sands around Three Sisters Islands, I came across a big seashell that was empty!
 I saw a lot of nice crown conchs, small pear whelks, and a nice big sharks eye shell, but all were occupied by hermit crabs.
 Until I saw the horse conch, all I had collected were bivalves, which were filled with sand, and not living creatures.